 Technology is taking over these days.
 Almost we can do everything online.
 Even we have ATM option.
 If we take ATM option into consideration one can check the balance, mini-statement, money-transfer, Check status, Donations etc. Almost everything we can do at an ATM.
 Though second and fourth saturdays are bank holidays in Maharashtra or not it dosen't matter because of the technology.
 In all cases look for the list of bank holidays, before you go about planning for the bank holidays in Maharashtra.

-Gudi Padwa which is also called Ugadi is south Indian states is a major festival in Maharashtra.
+Gudi Padwa which is also called Ugadi in the south Indian states is a major festival in Maharashtra.
 This day is a bank holiday in Maharashtra.
-Here are few facts about Gudi Padwa which you may find Interesting.
+Here are a few facts about Gudi Padwa that you may find Interesting.

 Maharashtra's hero Chhatrapati Shivaji, was the person who started the Gudi Padwa celebrations.
 He started a tradition of raising the Gudi and then on has been followed by every Marathi household to welcome the New Year.

 On this day Konkanis make a special dish called Kanangachi Kheer which is a sweet made of sweet potato, coconut milk, jaggery, and rice.
 It is good that the government of Maharashtra has declared a bank holiday in Maharashtra on this day.